gost-dom/browser/docs/Features.md

 #### User interaction

-The list of supported user interaction is yet quite limited
+The list of supported user interaction is quite limited.

-- `HTMLElemet.click()` - implemented on `dom.Element`, due to some weirdness in
+- `HTMLElemet.click()`

-  the specs.
+However, you can set `value` content attributes on input fields until proper keyboard typing is simulated.

 ### URL API